MapsPeople/docs/collections/_cms/index.md

 If your SVGs contain unsupported elements, you must remove them before they can be uploaded.
 One typical issue is embedded `base64` data in the SVG, which usually indicates the SVG will display raster image data (PNGs and the like) somewhere in it.
 That can lead to unintended consequences on the map.

+### SVG help

+Michelle Barker has written [a terrific guide to optimizing SVGs for the web](https://css-irl.info/optimising-svgs-for-the-web/) on her site.

+A great tool to strip unnecesary elements from your SVG-file is [SVGOMG by Jake Archibald](https://jakearchibald.github.io/svgomg/).

 ## Support

 **Something not working?**